Skip to content

 Davis also played in nine-ball pool events when he wasn’t playing snooker.

-In 2002, he defeated pool player Earl Strickland in global championships to win the cup for Europe, putting an end to six years of American supremacy in Nine-ball.
+In 2002, he defeated pool legend Earl Strickland in global championships to win the cup for Europe, putting an end to six years of American supremacy in Nine-ball.

 2. Stephen Hendry